-This lesson is creative, fun, and informative for students.
-Students learn about the history of the 1920s through a Google Slides Simulation.
+This lesson is fantastic, fun, and informative for students.
+Students learn about the history of the 1920s through a full class Google Slides Simulation.
 They pick their 1920s clothing, make friends with “Betty” and then “time travel” through the major events of the 1920s as a character living in New York City.

 All of the information in the simulation is based on real research.
 Every event has been carefully edited for clarity, comprehension, and conciseness.
 You can use this as a framework for your entire Roaring Twenties Unit!
-Check out more in the preview here – Journey Through the Roaring Twenties.
+You can view more in the preview here – Journey Through the Roaring Twenties.

 The lesson is linked to the NYS Social Studies Framework, but you could easily cut and paste in your own standards for your state.